tasmota/docs/docs/Displays.md

 ```

 `:S`
-splash setup, also defines initial colors. (optional, if omitted screen is not cleared initially)
+(_optional_) Splash setup, also defines initial colors.
+If omitted screen is not cleared initially.

 1. Font number
 2. Font size